Grails® 3.2 and GORM 6.0 Released

 Each of these releases represents a significant step forward for the framework and marks the second major release since Object Computing, Inc. (OCI) began sponsoring development.

-GORM 6.0 continues our goal of making GORM a standalone technology that can be used outside of Grails.
-By separating GORM from the Spring container, it is now easier to bootstrap and use GORM in a range of different scenarios, from Grails to Spring Boot to within a unit test.
+GORM 6.0 continues our goal of making GORM a standalone technology that can be used outside of the Grails framework.
+By separating GORM from the Spring container, it is now easier to bootstrap and use GORM in a range of different scenarios, from usage in Grails apps to Spring Boot apps to within a unit test.

 In addition we have addressed often-requested features in GORM including: